MakerSidekick/MakerSidekick-Bot/README.md

 ```

 ### Next Steps:
+> [!TIP]
+> Automating this with mpremote would be prudent.
+Check out upload-to-esp32.py in this folder.

 - Open Folder in Thonny
 - Upload lib folder
 - Upload `.py` files

 ## Modes
 ### Normal Mode
 <!-- Attach Pic -->